-Students will sit in a designated area with their homebase during assemblies.
-The teacher should be in a position to monitor the behavior of his/her student, to correct inappropriate behavior and, if necessary, remove the student from the assembly.
-Prior to each assembly, students need to be reminded of their responsibilities as a member of the audience.
+- Students will sit in a designated area with their homebase during assemblies.
+Each home base teacher is to be sitting with students to monitor their behavior, to correct inappropriate behavior and, if necessary, remove the student from the assembly. - Model assembly etiquette and encourage students participating as requested, being respectful and applauding. - Prior to each assembly, students need to be reminded of their responsibilities as a member of the audience.
 Adjustments will be made to seating as necessary.